akashreveluv/InternshipAtUnifiedMentor/README.md

 # InternshipAtUnifiedMentor
-I have completed 3 months internship at Unified Mentor as intern data Scientist
+I have completed 3 months internship at Unified Mentor as intern Data Scientist